vipulnaik/diet-exercise-health/notes/2024-04-25-abdominal-pain.md

 While I didn't experience any clear negative reaction (other than enjoying the taste less) before the abdominal pain, I did notice after the abdominal pain that sampling a little bit of the lavash did make me feel a bit irritated.
-I don't know if it is psychosomatic, but this led me to stick to rice for a few more days.
+Also, about 2.5 weeks after the start of the abdominal pain, after a week of abstaining from the lavash bread, I tried it again and again experienced some mild symptoms that I hadn't experienced in a while.
+I don't know if it is psychosomatic, but this led me to stick to rice for a few more days, and also to try other forms of wheat to see if there's something particular to the lavash that is causing issues.

 ### Sleep factors